Amazon sales rise in holiday quarter, shares jump

 The online commerce giant, which gets about a third of its revenue from October to December, reported earnings of 45 cents a share, trouncing Wall Street's average prediction for 17 cents.

-Revenue climbed 15 percent to $29.3 billion in the quarter, compared to an average analyst estimate of nearly $30 billion.
-However, revenue rose 18 percent if $895 million in an unfavorable impact from year-over-year changes in foreign exchange rates were excluded, executives said on a conference call.
+Revenue climbed 15 percent to $29.3 billion (19.4 billion pounds) in the quarter, compared to an average analyst estimate of nearly $30 billion.
+However, revenue rose 18 percent if $895 million in an unfavourable impact from year-over-year changes in foreign exchange rates were excluded, executives said on a conference call.

 In a conference call with reporters, Chief Financial Officer Tom Szkutak said Amazon is putting "a lot more energy around making sure we get great productivity around our various fixed and variable assets."